What could new rules for vaccinated travellers mean for your summer holiday?

 Green list arrivals then need only take one PCR test within two days of arrival, while amber and red list travellers need to take a package of two PCR tests on days two and eight of self-isolation.

-It could be that vaccinated arrivals from amber list countries still have to take two tests, or they may be able to follow the green list one-test model instead.
+It could be that vaccinated arrivals from amber list countries still have to take two tests, or potentially take daily tests for a set length of time.

 What does the travel industry say?